MedAmin-16/shadow-clean/replit.md

 The platform features a multi-agent scanning pipeline that performs reconnaissance, vulnerability scanning, exploitation testing, and report generation.
 The frontend provides a dashboard for managing projects, monitoring scans, viewing vulnerabilities, and generating compliance reports.

-## Recent Changes (December 24, 2025 - PRO PACK FINALIZED AS ULTIMATE VERSION)
+## Recent Changes (December 24, 2025 - PROFESSIONAL PENTESTING METHODOLOGY IMPLEMENTED)

 ### ✨ PRO PACK MERGED WITH ELITE - NOW THE ULTIMATE VERSION